klum-dsl/klum-ast/wiki/Basics.md

 }
 ```

+This approach was the default one in earlier versions of the library and is still the nicest looking,
+but since the switch to read only models, code completion in the IDE does not work anymore.
+The code, however still works,
+but is not longer valid for static type checking.

+This problem could be solved by providing an small dsld / gdsl script or a custom IDE plugin.

 ##### Reuse syntax

 By using an actual `create` call on the target type, the target object is first created and than applied to field-method: